[home]

 A survey of graphical languages for monoidal categories

 Book chapter.
-To appear in Bob Coecke, editor, New Structures for Physics, Springer Lecture Notes in Physics, 2009.
-63 pages.
+In Bob Coecke, editor, New Structures for Physics, Lecture Notes in Physics 813:289–355, Springer, 2011.

 Abstract: This article is intended as a reference guide to various notions of monoidal categories and their associated string diagrams.
 It is hoped that this will be useful not just to mathematicians, but also to physicists, computer scientists, and others who use diagrammatic reasoning.
 We have opted for a somewhat informal treatment of topological notions, and have omitted most proofs.
 Nevertheless, the exposition is sufficiently detailed to make it clear what is presently known, and to serve as a starting place for more in-depth study.
 Where possible, we provide pointers to more rigorous treatments in the literature.
 Where we include results that have only been proved in special cases, we indicate this in the form of caveats.